rjsf-team/react-jsonschema-form/docs/index.md

 ), document.getElementById("app"));
 ```

-> Note: If your form has a single field, pass a single value to `formData`. ex: `formData='Charlie'`
+> Note: If your form has a single field, pass a single value to `formData`. e.g. `formData='Charlie'`

 > Note: To treat each field with a default as if it has been cleared, set `omitDefaultLoad` to `true`.
-Defaults will still be honored when new fields are shown as a result of user interaction (e.g., adding a new array row).
+Defaults will still be honored when new fields are shown as a result of user interaction (e.g. adding a new array row).

 > WARNING: If you have situations where your parent component can re-render, make sure you listen to the `onChange` event and update the data you pass to the `formData` attribute.